Echomo-Xinyu/Summer-Research-Project-2022/WeeklyReport/Week1Report.md

 Problem of language model: to compute the distribution given t-1 previous words.

 - take in variable-length input -- as opposed on traditional n-grams language
-- reusing the same weight matrix to avoid inefficient learning while saving memory -- as opposed to fix window size NN
+- reusing the same weight matrix to avoid inefficient learning while saving memory -- as opposed to fixed window size NN
 - a few training details such as backpropagation gradient, evaluation with perplexity

 ## Goal for Next Week